suttergustavo/suttergustavo/README.md

 ## I'm a Brazilian computer scientist fascinated by deep learning research 🇧🇷 🧠

-I am an AI Engineer at Samsung R&D Institute Brazil, working on computer vision.
+I'm work with computer vision at Samsung R&D Institute Brazil.
 I received my bachelor’s in computer science from the University of São Paulo in 2020.

 ### Contact 💬